Join Us »

 PUGLIA

 Surreal geology: Le Grotte di Castellana in Puglia is an otherworldly cave system with an enormous cavern and natural occulus.
 The incredible stalagmites and stalactites are breathtaking.
 These formations (and the fossils that can be seen in them) are millions of years old!
 The almost 2-mile guided tour that about 200 feet underground will have you marveling at this amazing natural wonder that started to form 90 million years ago.
-Join Discovering Puglia
+Explore this fascinating cavern and more on our Discovering Puglia adventure tour.

 SICILY

 Transportation with a View: You’ve heard of Italian hilltop towns.
-Stone villages were build thusly as a means of protection—they could see incoming visitors or invaders.
+Stone villages were built thusly to protect—villagers could see incoming visitors or invaders.
 Nowadays, they are quaint relics of a bygone era.
 But more dramatic is Erice, located on the summit of a mountain—elevation 2,464′.
-A cable car whisks visitors right into town with panoramic views of the coast along the way.
-Join Ancient Sicily Hiking.
+A cable car whisks visitors into town with panoramic coast views along the way.

 Volcanoes!
 While pasta, wine, Romans, and the Renaissance might be the first things to spring to mind when you think of Italy, it is a literal hot bed for volcanic activity.
 Everyone knows Mt.
 Etna and Mt.
 Vesuvius, but the little-know Aeolian Islands offer a volcanic scenery unlike that in all of Italy.
 Watching lava spew from Stromboli or hiking to the crater of the island of Vulcano, you won’t believe you’re in the same country of Alpine peaks and rolling Tuscany hills.
-Join Ancient Sicily Hiking and extend your trip to the Aeolian Islands.
+See all of these incredible sites and experience the less traveled on our Spendors of Sicily walking tour.